-The interest rate risk measures discussed above exclude the impact of changes in the fair value of our net guaranty assets resulting from changes in interest rates.
+The interest rate risk measures discussed above exclude the impact of changes in the fair value of our guaranty assets and liabilities resulting from changes in interest rates.
 We exclude our guaranty business from these sensitivity measures based on our current assumption that the guaranty fee income generated from future business activity will largely replace guaranty fee income lost due to mortgage prepayments.

-We provide additional interest rate sensitivities below in Table 66, including separate disclosure of the potential impact on the fair value of our trading assets and our other financial instruments for the periods indicated, from the same hypothetical changes in the level of interest rates as displayed above in Table 64.
-In contrast to sensitivities disclosed in Table 64, these estimates exclude the interest rate sensitivities of derivatives and related debt funding.
-We also assume a parallel shift in all maturities along the interest rate swap curve in calculating these sensitivities.
+We provide additional interest rate sensitivities below in Table 63 including separate disclosure of the potential impact on the fair value of our trading assets and our other financial instruments for the periods indicated, from the same hypothetical changes in the level of interest rates as displayed above in Table 61.
+We assume a parallel shift in all maturities along the interest rate swap curve in calculating these sensitivities.
 We believe these interest rate changes represent reasonably possible near-term changes in interest rates over the next twelve months.

-Table 66: Interest Rate Sensitivity of Financial Instruments
+Table 63: Interest Rate Sensitivity of Financial Instruments

-As of December 31, 2012 Pre-Tax Effect on Estimated Fair Value Change in Interest Rates (in basis points) Estimated Fair Value -100 -50 +50 +100 (Dollars in billions) Trading financial instruments \$ 40.7 \$ 0.7 \$ 0.3 \$ (0.3) \$ (0.7) Other financial instruments, net (1) (121.9) (3.9) (3.8) (2.7) (2.4) As of December 31, 2011 Pre-Tax Effect on Estimated Fair Value Change in Interest Rates (in basis points) Estimated Fair Value -100 -50 +50 +100 (Dollars in billions) Trading financial instruments \$ 74.2 \$ 0.9 \$ 0.4 \$ (0.4) \$ (0.9) Other financial instruments, net (1) (221.1) 17.1 8.4 (6.6) (12.1)
+A As of De cem ber 31, 2 2013

+- Pre-Tax Effect on Estimated Fair Valu ir Value

+Cł Interest Rates (in basis po

+imated · Value -100 -50 +50 +100

+(Dolla ırs ir ı billion: s)

+Trading financial instruments \$ 30.8 \$ 0.5 \$ 0.2 \$ (0.2) \$ (0.4)

+Other financial instruments, net (1) (117.3) (3.6) (1.2) 0.3 (0.2)

+As of D ecen nber 31, 2012

+] Pre-Tax Eff ect on E stimated F air Value

+C Change i in In terest R ates (in ba sis points)

+stimated air Value -100 -50 +50 +100

+(Dol lars in billio ns)

+Trading financial instruments . \$ 40.7 \$ 0.7 \$ 0.3 \$(0.3) \$ (0.7)

+Other financial instruments, net (1) (121.9) (3.9) (3.8) (2.7) (2.4)

-(1) Includes all financial assets less all Trading securities less all financial liabilities reported in "Note 17, Fair Value-Fair Value of Financial Instruments."
+(1) Includes all financial assets less all Trading securities less all financial liabilities reported in "Note 18, Fair Value-Fair Value of Financial Instruments."